AnkiMonkey/Bank-Account-Balance/README.md

 <a id="roadmap"></a>

 1. **Prepare the Input CSV File:**
-   - Ensure your input CSV file is named `bank.csv`.
-   - Place `bank.csv` in the same directory as the script.
+   - Ensure your input CSV file is in the same directory as the script.
+   - Make sure the script has only data in Column A, otherwise it will not work.

 2. **Run the Script:**
-   - Execute the script using the following command in your command line or terminal:
-     ```bash
-     python script_name.py
-     ```

 3. **Output:**
    - The script creates a new CSV file named `bank_report_MM_YY.csv`.